jundalisay/superblist/content/en/social/economics/invisible-hand.md

 <!-- The proper policies and laws to bring about the pantrynomy are formalized through .
 The most basic institution is called a family.
 The next institution became the tribe, glued together by blood relations and common interest.
 These were followed by nations that were glued together by international laws and treaties which put order to the disparate national and vested interests within. -->

-{{< q a="Adam-Smith" >}}
+{{< q a="Adam-Smith" c="Theory Of Moral Sentiments, Part 4, Chapter 1" >}}
-<p>When a person finds the chairs [disordered in his bedroom], he takes the trouble to set them all in their proper places.
-The whole propriety of this new situation arises from the superior convenience of having the floor clear.
+When a person finds the chairs [disordered in his bedroom], he takes the trouble to set them all in their proper places.
+This arises from the superior convenience of having the floor clear.
 To attain this convenience, he voluntarily puts himself to more trouble than all he could have suffered from its inconvenience.

-Therefore, he wanted more of the arrangement of things which promotes the convenience, than the convenience itself..<br><br>Those institutions which promote the public welfare are frequently recommended by the same principle, the same love of system, and the same regard to the beauty of order, art, and contrivance.</p>
+Therefore, he wanted more of the arrangement of things which promotes the convenience, than the convenience itself..

+Those institutions which promote the public welfare have the same principle, the same love of system, and the same regard to the beauty of order and art.
-<cite>Theory Of Moral Sentiments, Part 4, Chapter 1</cite>
 {{< /q >}}

-We can say that human institutions are an artificial organizing principle which is a bit different from that of Nature, which Smith calls a 'hand':
+We can say that human institutions are an *artificial* organizing principle which is a bit different from the Invisible Hand of Nature:

 <!-- To Smith, both the cause of the invention of institutions and of clocks are the 'invisible hand' arising from the desire for order and utility.
 Human effort then works under this desire as the 'visible hand' that actually implements the institutions and builds the clocks.
 Thus, the invisible hand is a natural organizing principle that manifests as the current order of the universe.
 Planets don't fly off*, just as babies don't get abandoned after leaving the womb because of this natural principle.
 But sometimes, planets do act differently (such as Venus that revolves in a different direction) and babies do get abandoned.
 In such cases, the invisble hand becomes missing in action:

 > *Our E = G<sub>l</sub> equation explains this as the "G" that really does prevent planets and stars from flying off.
 Knowing the G of everything will then help you prevent their movement, whether it be the movement of stars, people, or the prices of assets and commodities. -->

-{{< q a="Adam-Smith" >}}
+{{< q a="Adam-Smith" c="Origin Of Philosophy Simplified" >}}
 Hence the origin of Polytheism.. which ascribes all the irregular events of nature to.. gods, demons, witches, genies, and fairies.

 In all Polytheistic religions.. only the irregular events of nature are ascribed to.. their gods.
 By.. their own nature: fire burns, water refreshes, heavy bodies descend, lighter substances fly upwards.

 The invisible hand of Jupiter was never perceived in those matters.
 But the more irregular events were ascribed to Jupiter’s favour or anger: storms and sunshine, thunder and lightning.

 Savages only knew the designing power of man.
-<cite>Simple Essays, Origin Of Philosophy</cite>
 {{< /q >}}

 Early humans only knew the visible hand that designed the first human institutions.
-They could only see the invisible hand of Nature, as their gods, in awesome natural phenomena and not in the ordinary ones.
+They could only see the invisible hand of Nature in awesome natural phenomena and not in the ordinary ones.

 Is this hand or organizing principle, whether natural or man-made, universal?

-For it to be a foundation of a science, other civilized cultures around the world must also have descriptions of it.
-Fortunately, Asian philosophy has the concept of dharma, which will be explained in the next post.
+For it to be a foundation of a science, other civilized cultures must also have descriptions of it.

+Fortunately, Hindu philosophy has the concept of Dharma while Taoist philosophy has the concept of Tao.
+These are explained [here](/social/economics/principles/part-3/chapter-01b).

 <!-- For this organizing principle to be universal, it must have been perceived also by other cultures.
 Only then can it be a viable foundation for our natural invisible hand and effort theory of value which will replace chance-based marginal pricing.  -->